aws/aws-pdk/CONTRIBUTING.md

 At a minimum, your package should include a `index.ts` file which exports all of your public classes/constructs.
 Please refer to existing packages for reference.

+Your package should also include a `README.md` file which describes your constructs at a high level and optionally provide a tutorial on how to use it.
+This is very important as this content will be rendered on the docuemntation website and is the first port of call for end users.

 In terms of testing, it is desired for each package to aim for a *minimum of 80% coverage* in unit tests.

 #### Testing CDK constructs